alaweimm90/SciComp/docs/GPU_TESTING_GUIDE.md

 ## 🎯 **GPU Testing Overview**

-The Berkeley SciComp Framework includes GPU acceleration support through CuPy and CUDA kernels.
+The SciComp includes GPU acceleration support through CuPy and CUDA kernels.
 When GPU hardware is available, comprehensive testing should be performed to validate performance and correctness.

 ## 🔧 **GPU Testing Environment Setup**